When I am afraid, I put my trust in you. In God, whose word I praise, in God I trust; I shall not be afraid. What can flesh do to me? – Psalm 56:3-4

 Was he successful?
 Most will say no. He didn’t stop the tanks from rolling into the square to perform their bloody task of removing the protesters.
 Instead, he was pulled away from the tanks by a crowd who feared for his life.
 His actions saved nobody on that day, and according to numerous reports, he too was executed by the Chinese government a few days later.
 You could easily say that his actions, while heroic, accomplished nothing.

 I disagree.
 This was more than an amazing photograph chronicling a moment in time.
 It speaks to the human need for freedom.
 It is an image of one man setting aside his fear and standing for his beliefs without concern over the price he would have to pay.
 That courage is what makes him successful.
 That image of bravery was broadcast around the world within minutes of it happening.
 In the thirty years that have passed since that day, this picture has not only become the defining image of the attack in Tiananmen Square, but it is inextricably connected with the fight for human rights in China and around the globe.
 “Tank Man” as he is sometimes called, was listed as one of Time Magazine’s 100 Most Important People of the 20th Century.
 Of course, he didn’t do this for fame or fortune.
 It is likely that he knew his actions would lead to his death.
 What he didn’t know was the extent to which his moment of courage would spread throughout the world…

 The martyr had become an icon.

 Take a moment to visualize it.
 It is the image of one man setting aside his fear and standing for his beliefs without concern over the price he would have to pay.
-And in that, he too was successful.
+In that, he too was successful.
 But His death isn’t the end of this story.
-Imagine the image of a woman with a look of amazement upon her face as she recognizes the man standing before her as teacher and her friend, the risen Christ.
-What an image that would have been…
+Imagine the image of a woman with a look of shock and awe upon her face as she recognizes the man standing before her as teacher and her friend, the resurrected Christ.
+What an image that must have been…

 The martyr had become the Savior of the world.